anttikarhu/EEPROM-Programmer/README.md

 #### Directory: arduino
 Designed on a cheap Arduino Nano clone from
 China, so I guess almost any Arduino with serial port will work :)
-The programmer currently assumes 28C64 eeprom, and a Ben-Eater-like circuit.
+The programmer currently assumes 28C64 EEPROM, and a Ben-Eater-like circuit.
 It accepts text command via serial, so one can test (or use) it manually.